-A few months ago -- almost two months to be exact -- I saw this recipe on Love and Olive Oil.
+A few months ago — almost two months to be exact — I saw this Chocolate Strawberry Mousse Pie recipe on Love and Olive Oil.
 I knew immediately that I wanted to veganize it.

-This recipe turned out much better than I expected.
-The gluten-free chocolate graham cracker crust is pretty amazing -- and would go great with my s’mores recipe!
+This Chocolate Strawberry Mousse Pie recipe turned out much better than I expected.
+The gluten-free chocolate graham cracker crust is pretty amazing — and would go great with my s’mores recipe!
 It’s chewy and has just the right amount of sweetness and salt.
-I think that’s the most important part of the graham cracker flavor.
+I think that’s the most important part of the graham cracker flavour.

-I stumbled upon the recipe for vegan chocolate mousse and I knew that I had to try it.
-The original recipe didn’t have much instruction, so I had to improvise a few things.
-The flavor of the mousse really depends on what type of chocolate you use.
+I stumbled upon the recipe for vegan chocolate mousse, and I knew that I had to try it.
+The original Chocolate Strawberry Mousse Pierecipe didn’t have much instruction, so I had to improvise a few things.
+The flavour of the Chocolate Strawberry Mousse Pie really depends on what type of chocolate you use.